Robert Towns: Whaling from Sydney

 Towns was a major figure in whaling in Australia during the mid 19th century.
 He thought the close proximity of Port Jackson to the whaling grounds of the western Pacific made it a "legitimate" enterprise for maritime entrepreneurs based in Sydney.
 The "lottery aspect" of the industry he felt could be eliminated with a sufficient number of vessels and so he tried to have a fleet of a dozen deep-sea whalers operating at any one time.
 All told he owned, or part-owned, 24 Sydney whaling vessels at various times.
 These made 127 voyages from Port Jackson between 1841 and 1878.
 This was in spite of the fact he arrived late on the scene, the industry having peaked in the 1830s.

 His strategy was to purchase old and inexpensive vessels and crew them with South Sea islanders who were more tractable and prepared to work on the "lay" or share system of payment.
 He chose experienced and capable masters to command these vessels and keep them at sea in the face of the manifold difficulties routinely experienced on their long and demanding voyages.
 It was sometimes hard to get insurance for his aged vessels, eight of which were lost at sea.
 Crews were difficult to find at times, especially during the gold rush period in the 1850s, forcing him to send his ships to Hobart or the South Sea islands for men.
 In spite of the challenges, and the disapproval of his business partners, he persisted through into the 1860s and 1870s when, almost single-handed, he kept the whaling trade alive from Sydney.

-He was flexible in the way he used his vessels.
-He would get his returning whalers to call at Pacific island trading stations to pick up casks of coconut oil, trepang of tortoise-shell.
-At other times he took some ships out of whaling altogether and sent them on trading voyages.

 Civic leader

 Towns was a member of the initial New South Wales Legislative Council from 22 May 1856 to 10 May 1861 (a 5-year appointment, terminated by his resignation in support of the council president) and then re-appointed for life on 23 June 1863, terminating at his death on 11 April 1873.
-Although he did not take a leading part in politics, his advice was much sought in matters affecting business.

 He was a member and president of the Sydney Chamber of Commerce, a member of the Pilot Board, on the committee of the Sydney Bethel Union and one of the founding councillors of the Sydney Sailors' Home.
 At the opening of the latter institution in 1865 Towns claimed to be the, “father of the tars in the colony, having commenced his career in 1809.”
 He was also a supporter and promoter of trans-Pacific steam navigation.

 He lived from 1864 to 1873 in Cranbrook House on New South Head Road in Rose Bay, Sydney.